The definitive guide to understanding your company’s energy use31 March 2023

 If we look at more complex industrial procedures, we’ll find that electricity is used to operate heavy machinery, for irrigation in agriculture, and for big-scale cooling systems.

-When it comes to natural gas, it’s mostly used for heating and in commercial spaces; operations, especially in manufacturing, chemical, and food processing industries; other processes, for example, in water treatment plants.
+When it comes to natural gas, it’s mostly used for heating and in commercial spaces; operations, especially in manufacturing, chemical, and food processing industries; and other processes, for example, in water treatment plants.
 For instance, more than half of the natural gas consumed in Alberta, Canada, is used by the industrial sector.

 How to make energy more affordable, efficient, and sustainable for your business